ToshioCP/Gobject-tutorial/src/sec8.src.md

 tstr/tnumstr.h
 @@@

-- 9: TNumStr is a child object of TStr.
+- 8: The macro `G_DECLARE_FINAL_TYPE` for TNumStr class.
-It is a final type object.
+It is a child class of TStr and a final type class.
-- 12-16: These three enum data define the type of TNumStr string.
+- 11-15: These three enum data define the type of TNumStr string.
   - `t_none`: No string is stored or the string isn't a numeric string.
-  - `t_int`: Integer
+  - `t_int`: The string expresses an integer
-  - `t_double`: Double
+  - `t_double`: The string expresses an real number, which is double type in C language.
-- 19-20: `t_num_str_get_string_type` returns the type of the string TStrNum object has.
+- 18-19: The public function `t_num_str_get_string_type` returns the type of the string TStrNum object has.
 The returned value is `t_none`, `t_int` or `t_double`.
-- 23-31: Setter and getter from/to a TNumber object.
+- 22-30: Setter and getter from/to a TNumber object.
-- 34-38: Functions to create new TNumStr objects.
+- 33-37: Functions to create new TNumStr objects.

 ## C file